RobertoPrevato/jQuery-KingTable/README.md

 ### Inline editing feature
 Currently the jQuery-KingTable widget doesn't offer, out of the box, inline editing feature.
-This is intentional, since the good old-school design principles state that a tables should be readonly and offer a link to a editable details view.
-I personally agree with this scholastic principle, especially because in most situations we deal with complex objects that cannot be easily edited inline.
+This is intentional, since in most situations we deal with complex objects that cannot be easily edited inline.
 In any case, the provided plugin makes it easy to configure HTML and event handlers to implement inline editing feature, for example:
 ```js